-Condition of the production and integration of a functional part of the system or overall VTS System.
+Condition of the production and integration of VTS Equipment or overall VTS System.

 Test Execution

-Factory Acceptance should be executed based on agreed Test Plan, Test Procedure and Test Scripts.
-The Supplier should issue the FAT report, which includes the items listed in Section 2.2.6, after Factory Acceptance.
+Factory Acceptance should be executed based on the agreed Test Plan, Test Procedure and Test Scripts.
+The Supplier should issue the FAT report, including the items listed in Section 2.2.6, after Factory Acceptance.

 Factory Acceptance could include the following activities: